 We are delighted to introduce the fantastic Carolyn, The Natural Chef

 Not only is she a fabulous person, baker and nutritionist but also mum to 9 year old twins, one of whom is our personal new best thing since sliced bread!
-We find out more about her, her life, her aspirations, her food and look forward to sharing her insights, recipes and refreshing ideas in our new section for PARENTS
+We find out more about her, her life, her aspirations, her food and look forward to sharing her insights, recipes and refreshing ideas.

 Fast forward a few (!) years to today and I couldn’t be more thankful that my mother’s ahead-of-the-curve nutrition was just as it was.
 So much of what she taught me as a child has stayed with me all these years.